Swissbandit/RNS-Translations-and-Files/First time using Sideband.md

 ## A Welcome for the Nontechies among our friends

-So you just became Wind of Reticulum,
+So you just became Wind of [Reticulum](https://github.com/markqvist/Reticulum)

+May visited it`s [Webpage](https://Reticulum.network)

-read some of its Technicals and Docs,
+or read some of its [Technicals and Docs](https://github.com/markqvist/Reticulum/tree/master/docs),

 now decided to try out [Sideband](https://github.com/markqvist/Sideband)?